Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 <title>

-element to appear in both the
+element in both the

 <teiHeader>